abhisheks008/ML-Crate/Loan Repayment Prediction/README.md

 ## Project Description

-The Loan Prediction Project utilizes various machine learning algorithms to predict loan approvals based on applicant information.
+The Loan Repayment Prediction Project utilizes various machine learning algorithms to predict loan approvals based on applicant information.
 The primary goal is to create a model that accurately predicts whether a loan should be approved, thus aiding financial institutions in decision-making.

 ## Data Description